LucasAschenbach/advanced_navigator/README.md

 # Advanced Navigator

-This package makes using the new [Navigator 2.0](https://docs.google.com/document/d/1Q0jx0l4-xymph9O6zLaOY4d_f7YFpNWX_eGbzYxr9wY/edit#) extremely simple while offering a wide array of advanced functionalities and customizations for difficult navigation logic.
+This package aims at making the new [Navigator 2.0](https://docs.google.com/document/d/1Q0jx0l4-xymph9O6zLaOY4d_f7YFpNWX_eGbzYxr9wY/edit#) easy to implement without any boilerplate code while offering a wide array of advanced functionalities and customizations for difficult navigation logic.

 ## Usage

-This package is build to handle both, simple navigations without unnecessary code overhead as well as very complex navigations which require web-URL synching across nested navigators, just to give an example.
+This package is build to handle both, simple navigations without unnecessary code overhead as well as very complex navigations which require web-URL synching across nested navigators.
 At its core is the `AdvancedNavigator` widget.
 It looks similar to the standard navigator but provides easy access to the declarative API and adds other features without requiring custom router delegates or route information providers.

 ### Basic Navigation